Apolearn/api-php-library/README.md

 Installation
 ------------

-**Normally:** If you *don't* use composer, don't worry - just include TwitterAPIExchange.php in your application.
+**Normally:** If you *don't* use composer, don't worry - just include ApolearnAPIClient.php in your application.

 ```php
 require_once('lib/ApolearnAPIClient.php');